igormath/frontend-mentor-challenges/order-summary-component/README.md

 ## Acknowledgments

-On this project the main acquirements I got was how to properly use flexbox to align some itens inside the divs, the use of relative units to reach responsiveness.
+On this project the main acquirements I got was how to properly use flexbox to align some itens inside the divs, and the use of relative units to reach responsiveness.